 Side effects from PEP are usually mild and can be treated with over-the-counter medications.

 Post-exposure prophylaxis (PEP) is a 28-day course of antiretroviral drugs taken soon after possible exposure to HIV.
 These medications work by preventing seroconversion, which is when somebody who is HIV-negative becomes HIV-positive.
-To be effective, patients must start the medication regimen within 72 hours of the exposure event.
+To be effective, patients must start the intervention regimen within 72 hours of the exposure event.

 PEP is a 28-day course of antiretroviral drugs taken soon after possible exposure to HIV.